Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 postmarket phase of the device lifecycle

 While it may seem odd that you would need to perform a confirmatory study after receiving approval to place your device on the market, this is not an irregular occurrence.
-For example, EU MDR includes a distinct regulatory pathway—Article 74(1)—for conducting a clinical investigation as part of your PMCF.
+For example, EU MDR includes a distinct regulatory pathway, Article 74(1), for conducting a clinical investigation as part of your PMCF.

-These post-market surveillance studies may be conducted for a number of reasons, including to confirm the safety and efficacy of the device once it’s on the market or to answer questions about the long-term safety or performance of the device.
+These post-market surveillance studies may be conducted for a number of reasons, including to confirm the safety and efficacy of the device once it's on the market or to answer questions about the long-term safety or performance of the device.
+They may also help manufacturers monitor adverse events, medical device reports, real-world device performance, and safety signals that emerge during routine clinical use.

 How are observational clinical activities conducted?